Kiva connects with a Field Partner

 Field Partners receive Kiva lenders' funds via wire transfer

 When we send lenders’ funds to Field Partners, it’s not all about backfilling loans that have already been disbursed.
-A lot of lenders wonder what’s point if the loan’s already been made.
+A lot of lenders wonder what’s the point if the loan’s already been made.
 But Kiva lender funds are truly making those loans possible.
 Because Kiva provides Field Partners with capital at 0% interest, we enable these organizations to expand their lending programs, reach new, even more marginalized borrowers, and increase the number of awesome wraparound services they offer, like health care, child vaccinations, financial literacy classes and more.

 Borrowers repay their loans